mattfenwick/NMRPyStar/simplegrammar.md

    start with `_`, values with `"`, and keywords with `[a-zA-Z]`
    - allows token type prediction based on first character of token: no backtracking or lookahead is required to correctly tokenize

+ - keywords are all lowercase
+   - one single way to write each keyword

 ### Grammar ###